-Admittedly, mixing up a cocktail isn’t the same as giving someone a massive piece of jewelry.
-But this Blue Diamond assuredly tastes better than a shiny stone, and it’s a lot easier to acquire.
+Admittedly, mixing a cocktail isn’t the same as giving someone a massive piece of jewelry.
+But this Blue Diamond tastes better than a shiny stone, and it’s a lot easier to acquire.
 So make it for someone you love, even if that person is you.

 - 3/4 ounce Hendrick’s gin